brandur/sorg/content/drafts/postgres-reads.md

-analytical queries that can be even more complex), we might join on two or three different tables in order to perform an eager load, or even just have to read out a few dozen rows as a user views a single page.
-Despite the extra expense, an application that's suitably configured can offload the lion's share of the work to read replicas while keeping the primary only moderately utilized.
+analytical queries that can be even more complex), we might join on two or three different tables in order to perform an eager load, or even just have to read out a few dozen rows to accurately render a response.
+A mature application might execute hundreds of queries to fulfill even a single request, and farming these out to replicas would yield huge benefits in reducing pressure on the primary.

-## Stale reads (#stale-reads)
+## A complication: stale reads (#stale-reads)

-While running reads on replicas is a good high-impact and low-effort win for scalability, it's not without its challenges.
+Running reads on replicas is a pretty good high-impact and low-effort win for scalability, but it's not without its challenges.
 The technique introduces the possibility of
-***stale reads*** that occur when an application reads from replica before that replica has had a chance to receive relevant information that's been committed to the primary.
+***stale reads*** that occur when an application reads from replica before that replica has received relevant updates that have been committed to the primary.
 A user might update some key details, and then go to view their changes and see stale data representing the pre-update state.

 !fig src="/assets/postgres-reads/stale-read.svg" caption="A stale read that went to a replica that hadn't yet applied changes from the primary."

 Stale reads are a race condition.
-Modern databases operating over low latency connections are able to keep replicas following their primary _very_ closely, and may spend most of their time less than a second out of date, meaning that even systems using read replicas without any techniques for mitigating stale reads will produce correct results most of the time.
+Modern databases operating over low latency connections can keep replicas trailing their primary _very_ closely, and probably spend most of their time less than a second out of date.
+Even systems using read replicas without any techniques for mitigating stale reads will produce correct results most of the time.

-As software engineers interested in building highly robust systems, "most of the time" isn't good enough.
-We can do better.
-Let's take a look at how we can ensure that stale reads _never_ occur.
-To accomplish this, we'll use Postgres's understanding of its own state of replication and some in-application intelligence around connection management.
+But as software engineers interested in building bulletproof systems, "most of the time" isn't good enough, and we can do better.
+Let's take a look at a technique to make sure that stale reads _never_ occur.
+We'll use Postgres's own understanding of its replication state and some in-application intelligence around connection management to accomplish it.

 ## The Postgres WAL (#postgres-wal)